 Modern-day medical cost sharing communities, also known as HealthShares, began in the 1980s when a beloved pastor in Ohio was involved in a terrible automobile accident.
 His congregation came together to pay his medical bills—in full, in just forty-five days.
-This same community decided to continue following the biblical mandate to “bear one another’s burdens” by sharing health care costs in a simple yet practical way.
+This same community decided to continue following the biblical mandate to “bear one another’s burdens” by sharing healthcare costs in a simple yet practical way.

-Members of HealthShare communities across the country share one another’s medical expenses in similar fashion.
+Members of HealthShare communities across the country share one another’s medical expenses in a similar fashion.
 This system has proven to be an effective alternative to traditional—increasingly complex and costly—health insurance.
 Members enjoy the freedom, flexibility, and stability of community medical cost sharing while keeping more money in their own pockets.